akalink/Setting_Menu-VRChatWorld/readme.md

 ## Basic Instructions Summary:
    1. Download the Prefab file from **Releases** on the right of this.
 [Download the most recent release.](https://github.com/akalink/Setting_Menu-VRChatWorld/releases)
    2. Import the prefab into your scene and go to the "Settings Menu" folder in the assets folder
-   3. Drag and drop the prefab into your scene and move it to wherever you want.
+   3. Drag and drop the prefab into your scene (either the scene view or hierarchy) and move it to wherever you want.
 Do not double click the prefab.

         ![a image of the location of the prefab](https://github.com/akalink/Setting_Menu-VRChatWorld/blob/develop/documentationAssets/Prefabfile.png?raw=true)
    4. If you don’t have post processing set up, use the included editor script to set it up for you.
        - Go to Tools -> Settings Menu -> Add the Post Processing Layer